UEFA Men's Player of the Year: Virgil van Dijk pips Cristiano Ronaldo & Lionel Messi for European award | Goal.com

 The Liverpool defender was crowned at the ceremony for the Champions League group stage draw on Thursday.

-Van Dijk kept five clean sheets in 12 appearances as well as scoring two goals and contributing two assists as the Merseyside club lifted the trophy for a sixth time.
+Van Dijk kept five clean sheets in 12 appearances as well as scoring two goals and contributing two assists as the Merseyside club lifted the European Cup for a sixth time.

 That victory in Madrid capped a fine campaign for the former Celtic and Southampton defender, who was also named PFA Players' Player of the Season as well as Liverpool Players' and Fans' Player of the Season.